Parents/carers cannot apply for their child to attend Three Towers.

 The number and type of place varies in response to the needs of the learner referred, but the total number of places for full time provision are limited by available staffing.
 Outreach medical needs teaching is more flexible and responsive to need.

 Referrals to Three Towers are considered on a needs-led basis.
 Primary referrals are considered by the half-termly Inclusion Panel.
-Secondary and medical needs referrals are considered by the weekly Referrals Panel.
+Secondary and medical needs referrals are considered by the weekly Referral & Placement Panel.

 Once a referral has been accepted the relevant Admissions & Induction procedure is followed.
-This process depends on the Key Stage the learner is in; the support requested in the referral; the identified needs of the individual referred (including their wellness); the expected outcomes for the placement at Three Towers.
+This process depends on the type of referral; the Key Stage the learner is in; the support requested in the referral; the identified needs of the individual referred (including their wellness); the expected outcomes for the placement at Three Towers.

-Whilst personalised to the learner the different procedures have common strands – a handover meeting at the learner’s mainstream school; a meeting with parents and when appropriate external agencies involved with the learner; a variety of baseline assessments, a 360 pastoral assessment; a visit to the Campus for those referred for onsite provision.
+Whilst personalised to the learner the different procedures have common strands – a handover meeting at the learner’s mainstream school; a meeting with parents and when appropriate external agencies involved with the learner; a variety of academic baseline assessments, a 360 pastoral assessment; a risk assessment and a visit to the Campus for those referred for onsite provision.